 Generally, tenants are only responsible for minor maintenance and upkeep such as fixing items that they have broken, replacing light bulbs, or mowing the lawn.
-In most cases, major maintenance and repair items are the responsibility of the landlord or property manager, including HVAC repairs, plumbing issues, damage from wood-eating insects or rodents, and structural damages due to natural weather events.
+In most cases, major maintenance and repair items are the responsibility of the landlord or property manager, including AC repairs, plumbing issues, damage from wood-eating insects or rodents, and structural damages due to natural weather events.
 The only exception would be if the tenant causes intentional damage to the premises through negligence or deliberate actions, in which case they may be responsible for repair costs.
 It is important to understand both parties’ responsibilities to avoid any potential legal disputes arising from misunderstandings in this area.
 And, we would also stress that it is not legal to put a provision in a lease that puts the responsibility on the tenant for maintenance and repairs.

 Emergency Repairs for Rental Properties

 Taking care of emergency repairs is often an unavoidable part of property management.
 To maintain a property and make it attractive to potential tenants, property managers must be prepared to respond quickly in times of need when minor or major repairs are required, such as fixing the heating or air conditioning units or replacing a leaking water heater.
 Professional property management companies should be able to repair these and other problems on a 24/7 basis to protect the property from any unnecessary damages and minimize disruption for the property's tenants.